 Filed: March 4, 2013

-A server, which may be configured to manage distribution of content to users, may receive content related information associated with a particular user, and analyze the content related information.
-Such analysis may comprise comparing parameters in the content related information with corresponding predefined parameters in the server for determining acceptable content related activities, and classifying users based on the analysis of the content related information.
-The content related information may comprise one or more of content usage related data, content download related metrics, or user session related metrics relating to one or more sessions utilized by users in conjunction with use of content managed via the server.
+A server, which may be configured to manage the distribution of content to users, may receive content-related information associated with a particular user and analyze the content-related information.
+Such analysis may comprise comparing parameters in the content-related information with corresponding predefined parameters in the server for determining acceptable content-related activities and classifying users based on the analysis of the content-related information.
+The content-related information may comprise one or more of content usage-related data, content download related metrics, or user session related metrics relating to one or more sessions utilized by users in conjunction with the use of content managed via the server.

 It helps to read those articles first before reading through this patent.
 They provide a sense of what is at risk as well as what has changed, and why the patent focuses on the things it does.

 We are told that content usage related data are important metrics that are made up of: